cloudfoundry/java-buildpack/docs/framework-app_dynamics_agent.md

 # AppDynamics Agent Framework
-The AppDynamics Agent Framework causes an application to be automatically configured to work with a bound [AppDynamics Service][].
+The AppDynamics Agent Framework causes an application to be automatically configured to work with a bound [AppDynamics Service][].  **Note:** This framework is disabled by default.

 <table>
   <tr>